RCPisAwesome/FiveMRCPisAwesomeLSDWPJob/README.md

 <a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/5.jpg" target="_blank">**Vinewood**</a>|<a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/6.jpg" target="_blank">**Zancudo Building**</a>|<a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/7.jpg" target="_blank">**Zancudo**</a>|<a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/8.jpg" target="_blank">**Rancho**</a>
 :---:|:---:|:---:|:---:
 <a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/5.jpg" target="_blank"><img alt="FiveMRCPisAwesomeLSDWPJob" src="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/5.jpg"></a>|<a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/6.jpg" target="_blank"><img alt="FiveMRCPisAwesomeLSDWPJob" src="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/6.jpg"></a>|<a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/7.jpg" target="_blank"><img alt="FiveMRCPisAwesomeLSDWPJob" src="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/7.jpg"></a>|<a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/8.jpg" target="_blank"><img alt="FiveMRCPisAwesomeLSDWPJob" src="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/8.jpg"></a>

-## Video:
-## COMING SOON

-## Roleplay Potential:
-If this job was added to NoPixel it would create a brand new way of players getting rewarded for playing a fun mini game.
-It combines all the existing jobs, both illegal and legal, by giving the potential to get any items you would get from those jobs.
-It also takes the players all over the map in a fun and unique way so they can get familiar with the map.
-Players may have to go to pools in private residences that are owned by other players, this would give them the ability to roleplay their job fully by asking to go see their pool and maybe even charge them for the work for a little extra money.
-Equally the owner could refuse and the employee could try to convince them to agree, there's many avenues the roleplay could turn.
-They may also encounter other players while on other jobs whom they can also roleplay with.

-Given the opportunity of being a developer, I would also like to take this job one step further, by playing a character who runs the LSDWP.
-I would be managing the 3 LSDWP sites in Vinewood, Rancho and Zancudo.
-I would have the duty of assigning jobs to employees instead of it being a fully open job as the job could be very overpowered if farmed, given the items you can potentially receive.
-Alternatively the items and pay you're able to receive could depend on if your a whitelisted employee of the LSDWP or not.
-Some other duties could be getting the vehicles repaired at mechanic shops, there would be a shared garage similar to that of the PD on NoPixel.
-This could also allow players to buy and use their own LSWDP vehicles so they could upgrade and personalise them.

-On top of all the aforementioned points there is much more potential with the illegal side of this job.
-Players could sell me the items they get at a slightly better price than the existing sale spot, commonly referred to as the fence.
-With a little modification to the code, it would be possible to give players specific job locations and receive specific items from them.
-This would be a good method of distributing and/or selling illegal weapons and items as the job would act as a good cover.
-To give this risk it would alert the cops if a local sees, or would see, that there is someone fishing up these items.
-The player would have to risk fishing up all the items in time before the cops show up otherwise the items not fished out will be able to be given to them.
-This job could also be a way of getting gun part items which then could be sold to me and I could craft them into functioning weapons, without the employees knowledge of course.
-These weapons could be ones that are unique to my crafting spot, which could give a trail for the cops if I was to be investigated.
-I could alternatively sell these gun part items to the gun crafters that already exist instead of them using materials but I think it wouldn't hurt for them to have competition.
-The crafting area could be in an interior linked to a door on any of the 3 LSDWP sites.
-It would also be nice to clean up the textures and improve each of the areas by cleaning up the rubbish, adding fences and maybe even add more buildings.
-I could do these changes personally.

-Even if I wasn't able to get anything to do with illegal item crafting it would still be a fun way of getting items that weren't already on the item list, legal or illegal.
-I could be used as a middleman by someone giving me items for someone else and then me assigning that person to a specific job where they would fish up those items.

 ## Walkthrough:
 1. The job starts at the Vinewood LSDWP building where you sign on by walking up to the NPC, you are given one of two types of vehicle.